 Source: CBRE Wohnungsmarktreport

-For buyers looking for a pure rental investment or buy-to-let in Berlin with significant potential for capital gain, this could be a good option to buy at a very good price per m2 in Berlin.
+For buyers looking for a property investment in Berlin (buy-to-let) with significant potential for capital gain, this could be a good option to buy at a very good price per m2 in Berlin.

 +49 (0)30 41717274